mredenti/ModernCMake/slides/episodes/finding_packages.md

 find_package command can be found at https:/ / cmake. org/ cmake/ help/ v3.
 5/ command/ find_ package. html.
 A

-## CONFIGURATION MODE

-Eigen provides native CMake support, which makes it easy to set up a C++ project using it.
-Starting from version 3.3, Eigen ships CMake modules that export the appropriate target, Eigen3::Eigen, which we have used here.
-You will have noticed the CONFIG option to the find_package command.
-This signals to CMake that the package search will not proceed through a FindEigen3.cmake module, but rather through the Eigen3Config.cmake, Eigen3ConfigVersion.cmake, and Eigen3Targets.cmake files provided by the Eigen3 package in the standard location, <installation-prefix>/share/eigen3/cmake.
-This package location mode is called "Config" mode and is more versatile than the Find<package>.cmake approach we have been using so far.
-For more information about "Module" mode versus "Config" mode, please consult the official documentation at https:/ / cmake. org/ cmake/ help/ v3.
-5/ command/ find_ package. html.

-## FINDFFTW.CMAKE

-- Looks for a file named `find<package_name>.cmake` in the CMake cache variable `CMAKE_MODULE_PATH`
-- The CMake scripts define variables and imported targets

 <!--